angrykoala/wendigo/README.md

 **FatalError**
 Defines a Fatal Error with Puppeteer (e.g. a connection error)

+**InjectScriptError**
+Defines an error injecting scripts on the page.
+This may be caused on open if the option `bypassCSP` is set to false.

 ## Selectors
 Most Wendigo methods and assertions will require a selector to localize the element in the DOM, unless specified, any method will accept 3 different kind of selectors: